Skip to content

 The quantum limit introduced by the 2016 Rules is one of the most practically important changes for forensic casework.
 A civilian licensee may hold a maximum of two firearms and 100 cartridges under any licence granted after 2016.
 Licences granted under the earlier 1962 Rules and carrying higher quantities were to be brought within this limit on renewal.
 In practice, the two-firearm, hundred-cartridge cap means that any recovery of more weapons or more ammunition from a licensed civilian's premises immediately creates an evidentiary issue: the excess quantity may constitute unlicensed possession under section 25 of the Act regardless of whether the weapons themselves are NPB.

 The licensing procedure under the 2016 Rules requires the applicant to submit Form III to the licensing authority (the district magistrate, the sub-divisional magistrate, or, for certain categories, the commissioner of police).
 The applicant must furnish police verification, a medical fitness certificate, proof of a secure storage facility, and, for renewal, a clearance certificate showing no FIR or conviction during the licence period.
-The Supreme Court in State of Maharashtra v.
-Madhukar (1990 SCR 1 407) held that the licensing authority must give reasons for refusing to renew a licence and that the refusal is subject to judicial review: an arbitrary or unexplained refusal was set aside in that case, establishing the principle that a licence holder has a legitimate expectation of renewal absent a disqualifying ground.
+The Supreme Court has held that the licensing authority must give reasons for refusing to renew a licence and that the refusal is subject to judicial review: an arbitrary or unexplained refusal may be set aside, establishing the principle that a licence holder has a legitimate expectation of renewal absent a disqualifying ground.

 Licence conditions under the 2016 Rules impose geographic restrictions (typically limited to the district of issue), a duty to report loss or theft within 24 hours, and a prohibition on lending the licensed weapon to any other person.
 Condition breaches expose the licensee to action under section 30 of the Act, and the weapon may be seized pending revocation proceedings.
 Where a firearm is recovered at a scene and the holder's licence is found to have expired or to have been issued for a different district, the forensic examiner's report on the weapon's identity and condition provides the foundation for the prosecution's charge under sections 3 and 25.

-Comparatively, the UK licensing regime under the Firearms Act 1968 requires renewal of a Firearm Certificate every five years, with the Chief Constable of the applicant's home force conducting a suitability assessment that considers criminal record, mental health, and domestic circumstances.
+The UK licensing regime under the Firearms Act 1968 requires renewal of a Firearm Certificate every five years; the Chief Constable of the applicant's home force assesses criminal record, mental health, and domestic circumstances.
 The Chief Constable of Police Scotland v.
-Gallagher [2019] CSIH 34 confirmed the breadth of the Chief Constable's discretion in this assessment, a structural parallel to the Indian district magistrate's discretion confirmed in Madhukar.
-In Germany, the Weapons Act (Waffengesetz) requires a Weapons Possession Card (Waffenbesitzkarte) or a permit, with a background check and proof of need, a licensing model closer to the Indian approach than to the US model of near-universal access for non-prohibited persons.
+Gallagher [2019] CSIH 34 confirmed the breadth of that discretion, a structural parallel to the Indian district magistrate's discretion confirmed in Madhukar.
+In Germany, the Weapons Act (Waffengesetz) requires a Weapons Possession Card (Waffenbesitzkarte) with a background check and proof of need, a model closer to the Indian approach than to the US system of near-universal access for non-prohibited persons.

 The Bharatiya Nyaya Sanhita 2023 (BNS) replaced the Indian Penal Code 1860 (IPC) with effect from 1 July 2024.
 For firearms-related criminal liability, two sections are principally engaged.